fullstackedorg/docs/README.md

   * An incredibly fast bundler to merge into one file (to bundle) all of your messy JS files.
   * It also transforms JSX and TypeScript into JS
 * Adapter
-  * A piece of code that translates the JavaScript OS-level calls to the platform behind.
+  * A platform specific piece of code that exposes some OS-level functionalities to your JavaScript.

 Here's an example of how these components interact